 - Deciding on the incentive.
 Some businesses enter their customers into gift card drawings.
 Others provide a certain dollar amount or percentage off of their customer’s subscription (up to a certain limit).
 Brainstorm which options drive the most referrals for your business.
 Before implementing your choice, make sure whatever option you pick is still profitable for your business.

 The most important thing with a referral program is to keep communication lines open and remember, when referrals hit certain benchmarks, keep your promises to the referrer.

 7. SURPRISE YOUR CLIENTS

 Everyone likes a positive surprise.
 Give your clients something that delights them; this could be as simple as a free ebook about upcoming industry changes or a quick note on their birthday.

 Do you have a tiered subscription program?
-Upgrade your clients to a higher subscription for a weekend, week or month for free, with no cancelling requirements.
-Not only will this give them access to new product features, it can also help you upsell.
+Upgrade your clients to a higher subscription for a weekend, week or month for free, with no canceling requirements.
+Not only will this give them access to new product features, but it can also help you upsell.

 Science shows people like unexpected surprises—it turns on the brain’s pleasure centers.
 Delight your clients on occasion and they will associate those positive feelings with your company.